 Micro-battles differ from pilots, quick wins or Agile development projects.
 A micro-battle isn’t a pilot, as most people define pilots, because the whole goal is to translate the early prototype into a repeatable model.
 It’s not a quick win, because winning involves long-term behavior change.
-Micro-battles adopt the principles of Agile, but they recognize that it’s not enough to just translate the strategy into the minimal viable product and test it; you must also consider from the outset how you will scale the solution across the organization.
+Micro-battles adopt the principles of Agile, but they recognize that it’s not enough to just translate the strategy into the minimal viable product and test it; you must also consider from the outset how you’ll scale the solution across the organization.

 The best leaders keep their teams in balance, and the evolving micro-battle mission should reflect progress in all four quadrants as the team works around the wheel.
 Team members will begin prototyping and do multiple tests until they fail their way to a solution.
-Next, they will test for transferability and repeatability by working out the routines and determining what behaviors must change.
+Next, they’ll test for transferability and repeatability by working out the routines and determining what behaviors must change.
 Then they will determine the rollout model and resources required.
 Finally, they work to remove obstacles to rollout, which creates pull for the initiative.
 The process is highly iterative, and your teams will constantly be updating their missions.
 But team activities are a steady march around the wheel, and progress on this march is what guides the leadership discussion.

 Insights occur when rounding corners